Bendi11/NN/README.md

 like Tensorflow, OpenNN, etc.

 ## Features
-- GUI based neural network management
+- CLI based neural network management
 - Saving / loading neural networks to a file
 - Easy image loading using a manifest file in a data folder